 Let’s say I’m a Product Manager for a laptop product line and want to see why one of the laptop models doesn’t sell as well.

 To make it work, I’d need to pull data in from:

 - Engineering, i.e. product tech sheets, test results, manufacturing reports, etc.

 - Sales, i.e. monthly sales volume by region, customer pipeline, etc.

 - Product Support, i.e. quality reports, customer call records, part dispatch reports, etc.

 and stitch it together with customer sentiment data from social networks.
 I use Hadoop as data aggregation / data integration platform.
-I load all this data in Hadoop and then use Hadoop to process it / structure it in a way that makes the data suitable for analysis and then use something like a Dell Aster Data solution or other business analysis tools to turn the data into actionable information.
-This is the real power of Hadoop: I can pull data in from a variety of different sources and then use Hadoop to pre-process that data and then make it available for advanced analytics.
+I load all this data in Hadoop and then use Hadoop to process it / structure it in a way that makes the data suitable for analysis and then use something like the Dell Aster Data solution or other business analysis tools to turn the data into actionable insights.
+This is the real power of Hadoop: I can pull data from a variety of different sources and then use Hadoop to pre-process that data and make it available for advanced analytics.

 Data Lifecycle begins with the data being generated.
 As we already know, there are a variety of sources that generate data.
 Also the format of that data varies broadly.
 Data is then collected.
 The reason that Generate and Collect are two separate phases is because not all the data that is generated should or can be collected.

 Once the data is collected and loaded into the system, there are several intermediary steps that the data goes through before is stored and/or made available for analysis.
 One example of intermediary step is Data Aggregation – logs from all my machines in the data center need to be correlated.
 Another example is Data QA – I need to check if there is any gap in the logs or whether one of the machines failed to sent its log.
 In case of errors, I may need to ask the source to re-generate the data.